rppicomidi/usb_midi_host/README.md

 # MIDI HOST DRIVER
-This README file contains the design notes and limitations of the MIDI host driver.
+This README file contains the design notes and limitations of the MIDI host driver, and it describes how to build an run a simple example to test it.
+The driver should run on any TinyUSB supported processor with USB Host Bulk endpoint support, but the driver and example code have only been tested on a RP2040 in a Raspberry Pi Pico board.

-# OVERALL DESIGN AND INTEGRATION
+# OVERALL DESIGN, INTEGRATION
-Although it is possible for the TinyUSB stack to incorporate this driver into its builtin driver support, this driver right now is used as an application driver external to the stack.
+Although it is possible in the future for the TinyUSB stack to incorporate this driver into its builtin driver support, right now it is used as an application driver external to the stack.
 Installing the driver to the TinyUSB stack requires adding it to the array of application drivers returned by the `usbh_app_driver_get_cb()` function.
 The `CMakeLists.txt` file contains two `INTERFACE` libraries.